boldflight/BibleConverter/test_EPUB/output/hag.md

 ### The Glory to Come

-[1] On the twenty-first day of the seventh month, the **Lord’**s message came through the prophet Haggai again:
+[1] On the twenty-first day of the seventh month, the **Lord**'s message came through the prophet Haggai again:
 [2] “Ask the following questions to Zerubbabel son of Shealtiel, governor of Judah, the high priest Joshua son of Jehozadak, and the remnant of the people:
 [3] ‘Who among you survivors saw the former splendor of this temple?
 How does it look to you now?
 Isn’t it nothing by comparison?’
 [4] Even so, take heart, Zerubbabel,” decrees the **Lord**.
 “Take heart, Joshua son of Jehozadak, the high priest.
 And take heart all you citizens of the land,” decrees the **Lord**, “and begin to work.
 For I am with you,” decrees the **Lord** of Heaven’s Armies.